IBE160/SG-Gruppe-A/docs/sprint-artifacts/1-1-project-setup.md

 ## Story

 As a developer,
-I want to have a bootstrapped Next.js application with all the necessary dependencies, so that I can start building the frontend.
+I want to have the project's frontend (Next.js) and backend (FastAPI) bootstrapped with all necessary dependencies, so that I can start building both parts of the application.

 ## Acceptance Criteria

 1. Given a new project is created
-    When I run `npm install`
-    Then all dependencies are installed without errors
+    When I run `npm install` in the frontend directory Then all frontend dependencies are installed without errors
 2. Given a new project is created
-    When I run `npm run dev`
+    When I run `npm run dev` in the frontend directory Then the Next.js development server starts successfully.
+3. Given the backend project is initialized
+    When Python dependencies are installed (e.g., `pip install -r requirements.txt`) Then all backend dependencies are installed without errors
+4. Given the backend project is initialized
-    Then the Next.js development server starts successfully.
+    When I run the backend server (e.g., `uvicorn main:app --reload`) Then the FastAPI backend starts successfully.

 ## Tasks / Subtasks

-- [x] Task 1 (AC: 1, 2)
+- [x] Task 1 (AC: 1, 2, 3, 4) - Frontend and Backend Setup
-  - [x] Subtask 1.1: Initialize Next.js project with `create-next-app`
+  - [x] Subtask 1.1: Initialize Next.js project with `create-next-app` in `frontend/`
-  - [x] Subtask 1.2: Install Tailwind CSS
+  - [x] Subtask 1.2: Install Tailwind CSS in `frontend/`
-  - [x] Subtask 1.3: Verify `npm install` runs without errors
+  - [x] Subtask 1.3: Verify `npm install` runs without errors in `frontend/`
-  - [x] Subtask 1.4: Verify `npm run dev` starts the development server
+  - [x] Subtask 1.4: Verify `npm run dev` starts the development server in `frontend/`
+  - [ ] Subtask 1.5: Initialize Python virtual environment for backend in `backend/`
+  - [ ] Subtask 1.6: Install FastAPI, Uvicorn, and other core dependencies in `backend/`
+  - [ ] Subtask 1.7: Create a basic FastAPI application structure (e.g., `main.py`) in `backend/`
+  - [ ] Subtask 1.8: Verify backend dependencies are installed without errors
+  - [ ] Subtask 1.9: Verify FastAPI backend starts successfully (e.g., `uvicorn main:app --reload`)

 ## Dev Notes

 - **Relevant architecture patterns and constraints:**
   - Frontend Framework: Next.js (with React)
   - Styling: Tailwind CSS
-  - Deployment: Vercel
+  - Frontend Deployment: Vercel
+  - Backend Framework: Python with FastAPI
+  - Backend Deployment: Containerized Service (Docker)
 - **Source tree components to touch:**
-  - `package.json` for dependencies
+  - `frontend/package.json` for dependencies
-  - `next.config.js` (potentially for Tailwind CSS setup)
+  - `frontend/next.config.ts`
-  - `tailwind.config.js`
+  - `frontend/tailwind.config.ts`
-  - `postcss.config.js`
+  - `frontend/postcss.config.mjs`
+  - `backend/requirements.txt` for Python dependencies
+  - `backend/main.py` (FastAPI application entry point)
 - **Testing standards summary:**
-  - Basic verification of installation and server startup.
+  - Basic verification of installation and server startup for both frontend and backend.

 ### Project Structure Notes